gazzaar/gazzaar/README.md

 > Currently working on pojects to improve my MERN development skills.

 ## Philosophy 📓
-Quality software is minimal software.
+Quality software finds its essence in minimalism.

 <!--
 **fathyElgazar/fathyElgazar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.